 - how to properly integrate a sub-woofer into a hi-fi system and ... more

-- don’t look for perfect sound where it can’t be found
+- don’t look for perfect sound where it can’t be found!

-- how to evaluate hi-end CD players
+- how to find the real differences between "normal" and hi-end CD players

 - balanced or unbalanced interconnections?

 - serious corner & comedy corner